zmahfuz0613/js-algos-get-data/readme.md

 ### Objectives

-- Given an array of objects and a string.
-If a recipe's ingredients include the string return the name(s) of the recipe(s).
+- The function takes 2 parameters.
+An object of data and a string.
+Inside the object you will find an array of objects, which are recipes.
+If a recipe's ingredients contain the string, return the recipes name.
 - The output should return an array of the recipe(s) names.

 ### Getting Started